Lewis Bush (photographer): Life and work

+His book Depravity's Rainbow (2023) is about early rocket development in Nazi Germany including the V-2 ballistic missile and the way that many engineers involved in these projects were recruited by Allied countries after the war and went on to play a major role in post-war rocket development including at NASA during the Apollo project.
+The book predominantly focuses on Wernher von Braun.

-During the UK's first COVID-19 pandemic lockdown, Bush forensically exposed and photographed fingerprints present on goods he bought in shops and online.
+As well as books, Bush has published around twenty zines containing smaller projects.
+For example, during the UK's first COVID-19 pandemic lockdown, Bush forensically exposed and photographed fingerprints present on goods he bought in shops and online.
 The work is about the potential for contamination of consumers with SARS-CoV-2.
 It is also about exposing the presence of the usually hidden labourers, vulnerable because of working in distribution at a time of social distancing.

+From 2011 to 2016 he wrote and edited a blog about photography, Disphotic.
+He also written about photography for other publications including The British Journal of Photography, The Art Newspaper, Frieze, and publications by Foam Fotografiemuseum Amsterdam and Fotomuseum Antwerp.